bgamari/llvm/docs/BitCodeFormat.rst

 MODULE_CODE_FUNCTION Record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``[FUNCTION, type, callingconv, isproto, linkage, paramattr, alignment, section, visibility, gc, prefix, dllstorageclass]``
+``[FUNCTION, type, callingconv, isproto, linkage, paramattr, alignment, section, visibility, gc, prefix, prologue, dllstorageclass]``

 The ``FUNCTION`` record (code 8) marks the declaration or definition of a function.
 The operand fields are: